NCIEVS/nci-protege5/2026-2027-refactor/ARCHITECTURE_REVIEW.md

 1. **Transaction ↔ RDF atomicity** — **DECIDED**: the protégé server's `synchronized` commit critical section is the transaction boundary.
 Apply each accepted changeset to Virtuoso as one SPARQL Update in revision order, with a last-applied-revision marker + replay from the authoritative log for crash recovery.
 Not a Virtuoso distributed transaction.
 (See “The server is the transaction boundary for Virtuoso” above.)
 2. **Versioning unit** — **DECIDED**: per-class commit gate.
 A commit carries `baseRevision` + the touched-class set; the server rejects only if a touched class changed in `(baseRevision, head]`, using a per-class last-changed-revision index over the changeset log.
 The same per-class staleness signal (from the changeset feed) drives open-editor refresh and lazy refetch.
 (See “Decision #2: per-class commit gate” above.)
 3. **Provenance model** — **DECIDED**: keep the append-only OWL-axiom changeset log (`BinaryOWLOntologyChangeLog`) as the authoritative ledger + undo substrate, and add an OWL↔RDF transform so the same changesets drive Virtuoso.
 Not RDF-star.
 (See “The changeset log is the spine” above.)
-4. **EVS history trigger point**: confirm moving the hook to the service accept-commit callback is acceptable.
-Note `evs_history` and `concept_history` are backed up at squash time, so the squash checkpoint is the natural place to also snapshot them.
+4. **EVS history trigger point** — **DECIDED**: the EVS descriptor rides in the commit bundle; the server records `evs_history` inside the commit section, making it (and `concept_history`) replay-recoverable projections of the log; the client-side broadcast is replaced by lazy feed refresh.
+(See “Decision #4: EVS history folds into the commit” above.)

 ## Decisions key files